evanvliet/wordle_grep/README.md

 + \<black letters\> : *e.g.*, jks if j, k, and s all are black
 Use a dot (.) as a place holder, position significant for green and yellow letters.

+## Features
++ A plain dot means no characters of a particular color.
++ A previous output list saved in a file can refine a search.

-### Dependency
+## Dependency
 The default word list comes from the pre-New York Times version of wordle.
 Uses sed, tr, grep, bash.

+bee_grep
+==

+A comand line  ilter, prints possible words for the NY Times bee puzzle.
+Use from a bash prompt.

+## Synopsis

+bee_grep abcdefg

-## Features
+## Description

-+ A plain dot means no characters of a particular color.
-+ A previous output list save in a file can refine a search.
-+ Can screen multiple yellow characters in same position.
-And will be much faster.
-+ But it is quite speedy as is, runs less than .1 seconds.
+Prints words with initial 'a' character using only letters abcdefg from argument.